nourmahfel/Work_experience/README.md

 ```
 ## Downloading the Data

+🧪 In this practical, you will use ENA to download real Illumina sequencing data for quality control and trimming exercises.
+The European Nucleotide Archive (ENA) is a public database that stores nucleotide sequencing data, such as DNA and RNA sequences, submitted by researchers around the world.

+It is part of the EMBL-EBI (European Bioinformatics Institute).
+ENA provides free access to raw sequencing reads, genome assemblies, and functional annotation.
+Accession numbers like SRR957824 are unique IDs that help you find specific datasets.

-The raw data is available on ENA under accession number SRR957824.
+The raw data is available on [ENA](https://www.ebi.ac.uk/ena/browser/home) under accession number SRR957824.

 ### Step 1: Download data